romanshiaolin/-hydro-filter-/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Community](https://img.shields.io/badge/Join-Community-blue)](https://developer.ibm.com/callforcode/solutions/projects/get-started/)

-_INSTRUCTIONS: This GitHub repository serves as a template you can use to create a new project for the [2023 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/).
-Use the **Use this template** button to create a new version of this repository and start entering content for your own Call for Code submission project.
-Make sure you have [registered for the 2023 Call for Code Global Challenge](https://developer.ibm.com/callforcode/global-challenge/register/) to access resources and full project submission instructions.
-Remove any "INSTRUCTIONS" sections when you are ready to submit your project._
+_INSTRUCTIONS: The hydro-filter is a small simple household sewage filtration device.
+A small, modular way to make ideas artificially.
+Able to adapt to a variety of gutter types and installed in gutters next to the street.
+In addition to making the sewage treatment system more integrated into nature and our lives.

-_New to Git and GitHub?
 This free online course will get you up to speed quickly: [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github)_.

-# Replace this heading with your team/submission name
+# hydro-filter (Small sewage purification basket)

 - [Project summary](#project-summary)
   - [The issue we are hoping to solve](#the-issue-we-are-hoping-to-solve)